 Estrogen controls the amount of time a hair will spend in the Anagen phase.
 If the levels are lowered, hair will have a shorter growth time, and an increased Anagen phase will correlate with an increased hair width.
-Since the hair stays in the keratinization phase of the follicle, it will have an increase in width, with a thicker and possibly more porous cuticle.
-This is why hair porosity and width are commonly more porous/wider as we age.
+The hair stays in the keratinization zone of the follicle for a longer time.
+This will contribute to an increase in width, with a thicker and possibly more porous cuticle.
+This is one of the reasons why hair porosity and width become more porous/wider as we age.

 Both images show high porosity in an older client.
-The cuticle chipping in the first picture and the lifted cuticle scales in the second are indicators.
+The cuticle chipping in the first picture and the lifted cuticle scales in the second are indicators of increasing porosity.

 What does this mean for your hair?

 The change in width and porosity causes the cuticle to be more sensitive to fragmentation by rough hygiene practices. (i.e. scrubbing too hard or brushing wet hair) Hair will appear drier, will be more inclined to tangle, and will reduce in volume.
 This may cause people to attempt more vigorous styling habits, such as heat styling, which can cause even more damage to the cuticle!
 The more damaged the cuticle becomes, the worse the issue gets.
 And now the solution seems further away than it began.
 Extra care should be taken to ensure the hair is protected from heat to reduce fragmentations or splits and practices like brushing hair when wet or teasing should be reduced.